Notice of Pre-AIA or AIA Status

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Regarding claims 1, LG teaches a method for performing, by a first device, wireless communication, (whole document, noting that the end of section 1 states that the document discusses the resource allocation schemes for UE power saving) the method comprising:
+Regarding claims 1, 14, and 15, LG teaches a method for performing, by a first device, wireless communication, (whole document, noting that the end of section 1 states that the document discusses the resource allocation schemes for UE power saving) the method comprising:

-obtaining information related to a resource pool; ("Agreements" in the box in section 1, also "Agreements" on page 7)
+obtaining, by the first UE, information related to a resource pool; ("Agreements" in the box in section 1, also "Agreements" on page 7);

-determining a resource selection window for transmitting a medium access control, MAC, protocol data unit, PDU, in the resource pool; ("Agreements" in the box in section 1, also "Agreements" on page 7)
+determining, by the first UE, a resource selection window for transmitting a medium access control, MAC, protocol data unit, PDU, in the resource pool; ("Agreements" in the box in section 1, also "Agreements" on page 7);

-determining at least one candidate slot within the resource selection window; ("Agreements" in the box in section 1, also "Agreements" on page 7)
+determining, by the first UE, at least one candidate slot within the resource selection window; ("Agreements" in the box in section 1, also "Agreements" on page 7);

 and selecting at least one transmission resource for transmitting the MAC PDU among the at least one candidate resource. (implicit by the teachings of proposals 1 and 8).